 - Contact Reaction: Certain topical preparations, including paraffin-based ointments, moisturizers, certain chemicals and the overuse of topical steroids, are associated with folliculitis.

 - Medications: Certain medications, including corticosteroids, androgens, ACTH, lithium, isoniazid, phenytoin, B-complex vitamins, protein kinase inhibitors and certain medications for metastatic melanoma, can cause folliculitis.

 - Underlying Skin Diseases: Acne, acne-like disorders, lichen planus and discoid lupus erythematosus can cause folliculitis.

 Signs and Symptoms

-The most common symptoms of folliculitis are the appearance of clusters of red bumps or white pus-filled bumps that resemble pimples.
-Intense itching and soreness is common.
+The most common symptoms of folliculitis are the appearance of clusters of red bumps or white, pus-filled bumps that resemble pimples.
+Intense itching and soreness are common.

-There are two groups of folliculitis — superficial folliculitis and deep folliculitis, each including several types with different root causes.
+There are two groups of folliculitis — superficial folliculitis and deep folliculitis — each including several types with different root causes.
 The superficial group affects just a small part of the follicle while the deep folliculitis group is more severe, affecting the entire follicle.
-(5)

 - Hot Tub Folliculitis.
-Generally, this type appears as a rash of round red bumps that are extremely itchy.
-They typically occur 24 to 48 hours after exposure to the Pseudomonas bacteria, which is often found in hot tubs and heated pools that are not properly chlorinated and pH balanced.
+Generally, this type appears as a rash of round red bumps that is extremely itchy.
+It typically occurs 24 to 48 hours after exposure to the Pseudomonas bacteria, which is often found in hot tubs and heated pools that are not properly chlorinated and pH balanced.